QI GONG

 This exercise was a precious secret kept within the Shaolin temple until its sacking and the massacre of its inhabitants about 200 years ago.
 The monk Choy Fook, one of the few survivors, fled south to Guangdong province, and was sought out by Chan Heung who became his disciple.
 Chan Heung mastered the whole system of Shaolin kung fu including the Qi Gong exercises and medical knowledge, which has then been passed from generation to generation through his family.

-Sifu Alan’s teacher, Jerng Mun, Chen Yong Fa, is the great-great-grandson of Chan Heung and the present custodian of Chan Family Choy Lee Fut kung fu, including, until recently, the secret Lohan Qi Gong exercises.
+Sifu Alan’s teacher, Jerng Mun, Chen Yong Fa, is the great-great-grandson of Chan Heung and the present custodian of Chan Family Choy Lee Fut kung fu, including, until now, the secret Lohan Qi Gong exercises.

 Legend has it that the Buddhist monk, Da Mo, spent nine years in meditation in a cave.
 During these years of meditation he discovered that the lack of movement of his body and limbs over a long period of time, plus the bitter cold and wind around his mountain retreat, caused fatigue, body aches and pains.
 His disciples also suffered the same problems and often dozed off during meditation.
 To combat those hazards, Da Mo devised a set of exercises based on Indian yoga exercises, Chinese exercises of the time, and his observations of the natural movements of wild animals.
 This set of exercises is known as the “18 Lohan Qi Gong”.

 During the Yuan Dynasty the “18 Lohan Qi Gong” (consisting of 18 movements) was enlarged to 72 movements, and later still to 173 movements to form the basis of Shaolin Chuan Fa, which in turn, greatly influenced the developments of all branches of Asian fighting arts.
-For the martial arts student it is essential to appreciate that Lohan Qi Gong is not just another Chinese exercise – it is the original “blueprint” for Shaolin Kung Fu.
+For the martial arts student it is essential to appreciate that Lohan Qi Gong is not just another Chinese exercise; it is the original “blueprint” for Shaolin Kung Fu.

 .